What is yeast overgrowth management?

 Yeast is a type of fungus commonly found in the human body, including in the intestines.
 This therapy involves managing the growth of yeast in autistic people.
 Any ‘yeast overgrowth’ is controlled by using antifungal agents, probiotics and a yeast-free diet.

 Supporters of this therapy claim that autistic people might have a yeast overgrowth in the gut, which contributes to autism characteristics.
 By treating the yeast overgrowth, this therapy aims to reduce autism characteristics.

 This approach gained popularity based on anecdotal reports and very small, poor-quality case studies in the 1990s.

-What is the idea behind yeast overgrowth management?
+What is the idea behind yeast overgrowth management for autistic people?

 Yeast is a micro-organism commonly found in the human body in areas like the intestines.
 Probiotics are other micro-organisms that live in the intestines.
 They’re also in supplements and some foods.
 Probiotics are considered to be ‘good bacteria’ – they promote a healthy balance in the intestines and prevent yeast overgrowth.

 When an imbalance occurs, the number of probiotics is reduced and yeast overgrowth can happen.
-It’s claimed that toxins from the excess yeast enter the bloodstream, which causes autism or makes the characteristics of autism worse.
+It’s claimed that toxins from the excess yeast enter the bloodstream, which causes autism or makes autism characteristics worse.

-The idea is that treating the yeast overgrowth and restoring the balance between yeast and probiotics removes the toxins from the body, reducing the characteristics of autism.
+The idea is that treating the yeast overgrowth and restoring the balance between yeast and probiotics removes the toxins from the body, reducing autism characteristics.

 What does yeast overgrowth management involve?